Although some experts might say otherwise, there’s no one right way to address your organisation’s information security.

 - Satisfy audit requirements.
 By providing a globally accepted indication of security effectiveness, ISO 27001 certification negates the need for repeated audits, reducing the number of external audit days.

 - Avoid the financial penalties and losses associated with data breaches.

-To gain the skills necessary to implement an ISMS, you should consider enrolling on our Certified ISO 27001 ISMS Foundation Live Online Training Course.
+Are you looking to gain the necessary skills to implement an ISMS?
+If so, our Certified ISO 27001 ISMS Foundation Live Online Training Course is the perfect option.

-Learn about ISO 27001 best practice and find out how to achieve compliance with the Standard at your own pace.
-Our popular one-day ISO27001 Certified ISMS Foundation Live Online course, provides a complete introduction to the key elements required to achieve compliance with the Standard.
+This one-day training course provides a complete introduction to the key elements required to achieve compliance with the Standard.

 With bite-sized videos presented by an experienced cyber security professional, you’ll receive get the same expertise as in a classroom course, but you can study at your own pace and from the comfort of your home.